When you are analysing your adhesive options, you will likely come across the debate between 1K and 2K adhesives.

 2Ks are traditionally stronger

-You have more control of the cure of 2Ks
+You have more control over the cure of 2Ks

 The versatility of 2Ks will give you the ability to increase/decrease the speed of the cure of 2K adhesives.
 However, you also don’t have to worry that the adhesive hasn’t ‘through-cured’.
 This is because 2K adhesives aren’t reliant on external conditions (like temperature and moisture) to start the curing process.
 The hardener part of 2K adhesives will start the curing process and will ensure it cures the whole way through the adhesive.